edhager/graph.gl/docs/api-reference/simple-layout.md

   <img src="/gatsby/images/layouts/simple.png" height="400" />
 </p>

-This example demonstrates how to render a pre-layoued graph using Graph.gl.
+This example demonstrates how to render a pre-layoued graph using react-graph-gl.
 You can pre-compute the layout and have the position information in each node.
-By simplily specifing the `nodePositionAccessor` through contructor, you'll be able to render the graph right away.
+By simply specifying the `nodePositionAccessor` through constructor, you'll be able to render the graph right away.

 ## Configurations